RuoHan-Chen/read-write-demo/README.md

 ## Development

 The project uses:
-- `viem` for Ethereum interactions
+- `viem` for Ethereum interactions and wallet connection
-- `@tanstack/react-query` for data fetching
+- `Next.js` for the React framework
-- `wagmi` for wallet connection management
+- `TypeScript` for type safety

 ## License